Skip to content

 Key Description

-delay Delay in seconds before applying CPU/FPS limit and setting SCHED_IDLE.
-Defaults to 0, supports values with floating point.
+unfocus-limits-delay Delay in seconds before apply CPU/FPS limit and/or setting SCHED_IDLE.
+Supports values with floating point.
+Defaults to 0.

-mangohud-source-config Path to MangoHud config which should be used as a base before apply FPS limit in mangohud-config, if not specified, then target behaves as source.
-Useful if you not looking for duplicate MangoHud config for multiple games.
+mangohud-source-config Path to MangoHud config file which should be used as a base before apply FPS limit in mangohud-config.
+If not specified, then target behaves as source.
+Useful if you are not looking to duplicate MangoHud config for multiple games.

 mangohud-config Path to MangoHud config which should be changed (target), required if you want change FPS limits and requires fps-unfocus.
-Make sure you created specified config, at least just keep it blank, otherwise MangoHud will not be able to load new config on fly and daemon will throw warnings related to config absence.
-Do not use the same config for multiple sections!
+Make sure you created specified config file before start game/application with it (at least keep it blank), otherwise MangoHud will not be able to load new config on the fly and daemon will throw warnings related to config absence.
+Do not use the same config for multiple sections to avoid unexpected issues with limits!

-group Specify group from which section suppossed to inherit rules.
+group Specify group from which section supposed to inherit rules.
 Group declaration should begin with @ symbol in both its section name and in value of group key.

 Scripting